 The most recent graduating class saw four physicians, all Michigan State University alumni, opting to remain in the UP to practice.
 Those graduates include:

 - Tim LaBonte, MD, a native of Laurium and MSU CHM graduate, joined the Portage Health team at the Lake Linden clinic.

-- Tom Massie, MD, of Ishpeming, spent the clinical portion of medical school training in the Upper Peninsula as part of the Michigan State University College of Human Medicine UP Region.
-Dr. Massie will be joining Sound Physicians and become part of the Hospitalist team right here at Marquette General.
+- Tom Massie, MD, of Ishpeming, spent the clinical portion of medical school training in the Upper Peninsula as part of the MSU CHM UP Region.
+Dr. Massie has joined Sound Physicians and is part of the Hospitalist team at Marquette General.

-Michelle Seguin, MD, of Iron Mountain, earned her medical degree from the Michigan State University College of Human Medicine, where she completed the clinical portion of her training at the UP campus.
-Dr. Seguin will provide outpatient family medicine at Portage Health’s clinic in Hancock.
+- Michelle Seguin, MD, of Iron Mountain, also earned her medical degree from the MSU CHM UP Region.
+Dr. Seguin now provides outpatient family medicine at Portage Health’s clinic in Hancock.

 - Tara Varoni, DO, of Manistique, earned her medical degree from the MSU College of Osteopathic Medicine.
 Tara plans to join the Marquette General team at Doctors Park Family Physicians later this year.